Feature-rich plasmon excitations in sliding bilayer graphene: Diverse Coulomb excitations in pristine systems and doping-enriched excitation phenomena

-After the final transformation of ${\delta\,=11/8\rightarrow\,12/8}$, the composite energy dispersions become the non-vertical two Dirac-cone structures, leading to the disappearance of certain excitation channels/phenomena.
-The bare response functions of the AA$^\prime$ stacking, being clearly illustrated in Figs. 6(e)-6(h), exhibit the unusual square-root asymmetric peaks at ${\omega\,\sim\,0.03}$ eV, ${0.36}$ eV; ${0.78}$ $\&$ 0.86 eV¡¦s.
-They arise from the Fermi-momentum states in the linear energy dispersions, as discussed earlier in the AA stacking.
-Such structures, respectively, correspond to [${1v\rightarrow\,1v}$ $\&$ ${2c\rightarrow\,2c}$], the interpair interband channels [${2v\rightarrow\,1c}$]. and the intrapair interband scatterings [${1v\rightarrow\,1c}$ $\&$ ${2v\rightarrow\,2c}$].
-The interpair interband channel of ${2c\rightarrow\,1c}$ is forbidden as a result of the well-behaved functions in the linear superposition of four subenvelope functions.
-Moreover, there are no excitation splittings in the higher-frequency channels, since the parabolic conduction/valence band disappears in the first/second Dirac cone.
+In the last stage of $\delta=12/8$, the two Dirac cones that are not vertically aligned at the K point result in well-behaved wavefunctions with linear superpositions of four subenvelope functions.
+As seen in Figs. 4(e)-4(h), the imaginary-part response function displays additional square-root asymmetric peaks at frequencies of around 0.029 eV, 0.37 eV, 0.68 eV, and 0.82 eV.
+These peaks arise from the Fermi-momentum states of ${1^{v}\rightarrow1^{v}}$ (${2^{c}\rightarrow2^{c}}$), ${2^{v}\rightarrow1^{c}}$, ${1^{v}\rightarrow1^{c}}$, and ${2^{v}\rightarrow2^{c}}$.
+The interpair interband channel of ${1^{c}\rightarrow2^{c}}$ is forbidden due to the well-behaved functions in the linear superposition of the four subenvelope functions.
+In addition, there are no excitation splittings in the higher-frequency channels, since the parabolic conduction/valence band disappears in the first/second Dirac cone.
+Further deviation of the geometric symmetry, such as $\delta=11/8$, also results in unique Coulomb excitations in Figs. 4(a)-4(d), which are as complex as those in the former two cases.